ximus/personal-sites/ximus.xyz/content/notes/gate.md

 ---
 title: Using sub-Ghz radios, a laser and an xport to connect my home gate to the internet
 description: Notes on using sub-Ghz radios and a Banner L-GAGE LT3 laser to control my home gate from the internet along with a Lantronix XPort Pro, Wizzilab wizzimotes.
-keywords: wizzimote, wizzilab, Banner L-GAGE LT3, xport, lantronix xport, gate, automation, portail, polymerjs, ruby, javascript, c
+keywords: wizzimote, wizzilab, Banner L-GAGE LT3, xport, lantronix xport, gate, automation, portail, polymerjs, ruby, javascript, c, intel edison, edison, stepper motor
 image: "http://ximus.xyz/images/gate-flow.png"
 layout: notes
 kind: article